-Gabrielle Blavatsky is the research and policy analyst for GRACE's food program, where she writes about and researches food and agriculture issues, promotes program initiatives and contributes to strategy development and execution.
+Gabrielle Blavatsky is a senior research and policy analyst for GRACE, where she writes about and researches food and agriculture issues, promotes program initiatives and contributes to strategy development and execution.
 Before joining GRACE, she was the policy associate at Wholesome Wave and head researcher on NYC Council Speaker Christine Quinn's FoodWorks initiative.
 She began her work in the food policy arena in 2008 as farmers' market manager at GrowNYC.
 She holds a MPA in Public and Non-Profit Management and Policy from New York University and BAs in Political Science and Sociology from University of California, Davis.
 Originally from San Francisco, Gabrielle now lives in Bedford-Stuyvesant, Brooklyn.

 Ninety-five years after Congress passed the Packers and Stockyards Act - a law designed to end abusive practices in the meatpacking industry - the USDA has released a set of rules that will finally make key parts of the law enforceable and will provide protections against unfair, abusive and anti-competitive practices for contract farmers working in the poultry and livestock industry.

 Is it possible to raise wild animals like deer, bison, ostrich and alligator on farms in large numbers in a way that is humane and allows the animals to have limited impact on the surrounding environment?
 We look into wild game farms and their sustainability.

 Do you know what common ingredients are native to North America, and which ones aren't?
 In celebration of indigenous foodways, check out this quiz we put together to test your knowledge of North America's indigenous foods - and up your food literacy game!